muratk5n/thirdwave/en/README.md

 ---

-Go for it, do the right-wing thing full to the hilt, oppo does the reverse once in power - the division should be crystal clear.
+Go for it, do the rightist thing, oppo does the reverse once in power
+- the division should be crystal clear.
 No more centrist cuck business.

 NYT: "U.K. Government Goes Full Tilt on Tax Cuts and Free-Market Economics"